PawseySC/container-workflows/_episodes/08-rstudio.md

       - 8787:8787
     environment:
       - USER=rstudio
-      - PASSWORD=rstudio
+      - PASSWORD=rstudiopwd
 ```

 This yaml file simple tells Docker what image we want to run along with some options (like which volumes to mount, username/password, and what network ports to use).

-To begin, make sure you're in the `rstudio_ex` directory (where we cloned the repo).
-Simply type
+To begin, make sure you're in the `rstudio_ex` directory in your home (where we cloned the repo).
+Simply type:

 ```
-docker-compose up
+> docker-compose up
 ```

-Docker will pull the `oz_sc` image first (as it's not present on your system); once that's complete you'll see output from the RStudio server:
+Docker will pull the `oz_sc:latest` image first (if it's not present on your system yet); once that's complete you'll see output from the RStudio server:

 ```
-skj002@turing ~/rstudio_ex ❯❯❯ docker-compose up
+> docker-compose up
 Recreating rstudio ... done
 Attaching to rstudio
 rstudio    | [fix-attrs.d] applying owners & permissions fixes...